-How many people really co sleep with their baby?
+How many people co sleep with their baby?

-The short answer: More than you’d think, and more people than will admit it.
+More people bed share with their baby than you’d think, and definitely more people co sleep than will admit it.

 But we’ve all heard the horror stories and seen the scary ads about SIDS, so we think we’re not “supposed” to sleep with our babies.
 But we’re so tired, it feels like the only way to survive.
 So we put our babies in bed with us.

 Want proof that you’re not the only one?
 Dr. Kathleen Kendall-Tackett, a maternal-child sleep expert, explains.

 According to her research on maternal-child sleep, babies often start the night in their own room or in a crib in their parent’s room.
 But somewhere in the middle of the night, over half of babies, regardless of age, end up in bed.